DWAW-AM

-DWAW (999 AM) was a radio station owned by ConAmor Broadcasting System and operated by the Batangas City Public Information Office.
+DWAW (999 AM) was a radio station owned by ConAmor Broadcasting System.
 Its studios and transmitter were located at Brgy.
 Sampaga Centro, Batangas City.

-The station operated daily from 5:00 am – 5:00 pm throughout its existence.
-The station was the sole operating AM station in Batangas after the closure of DWAM 1080 kHz in 2002, until its closure in July 2013 due to financial constraints and signal interference with DZIQ 990.
-Since April 2017, DZBR 531 is the third broadcaster to become the sole AM station in the province.

 History

 2008-2011: Operations and inactivity

 DWAW went on the air in February 2008 with regional staples syndicated by ConAmor Broadcasting System such as Bagong Bayo in the morning drive-time hours and music fillers in the afternoon and on weekends.
+During its existence, it was the sole operating AM station in Batangas after the closure of DWAM 1080 kHz in 2002.

 However, in mid-2011, the station temporarily closed down due to financial constraints and alleged poor management.

 2012-2013: Return of operations and second closure

 The station returned operations by the latter part of 2012 as a joint operation by ConAmor and the Batangas City Public Information Office.
 With the resurrected format, the Quezon-based network shoehorned its syndicated material with the PIO's during the weekdays with room for local unaffiliated content within the broadcast day.

 It covered the 2013 midterm elections.
-In July 2013, The station was closed down for good due to financial constraints.
-ConAmor opted to keep DWTI as their sole AM holding in Calabarzon.
+In July 2013, the station closed down for good due to financial constraints and signal interference with DZIQ 990 in Manila.
+This left Batangas without an AM station until 2017, when DZBR 531 went on air.